Serena Williams Baby Name: What Did Tennis Star Name Her Baby Girl, And Where Can You See Pictures?

 Just minutes after the announcement late Friday afternoon that the tennis pro had given birth to her first child, people flooded the internet trying to find the details about the baby girl.
 Serena’s name was among the biggest trending topics on both Twitter and Google, and many people were inquiring about when they might get a glimpse of the newborn.
 While some of those details may have to wait, there are already some tidbits hitting the internet.

-As USA Today reported, Serena’s baby was born at 6-pounds, 13-ounces on Friday.
+As USA Today reported, Serena’s baby was born at six-pounds, 13-ounces on Friday.
 The baby girl’s aunt, Venus Williams, even had time to share her thoughts just minutes before her match at the U.S. Open on Friday afternoon.

 “Obviously I’m super excited.
 Words can’t describe,” she told ESPN.